Bergmann's rule

-Bergmann's rule is an ecogeographical rule that states that within a broadly distributed taxonomic clade, populations and species of larger size are found in colder environments, while populations and species of smaller size are found in warmer regions.
-Bergmann's rule only describes the overall size of the animals, but does not include body parts like Allen's rule does.
+Bergmann's rule is an ecogeographical rule that states that, within a broadly distributed taxonomic clade, populations and species of larger size are found in colder environments, while populations and species of smaller size are found in warmer regions.
+The rule derives from the relationship between size in linear dimensions meaning that both height and volume will increase in colder environments.
+Bergmann's rule only describes the overall size of the animals, but does not include body proportions like Allen's rule does.

 Although originally formulated in relation to species within a genus, it has often been recast in relation to populations within a species.
 It is also often cast in relation to latitude.
 It is possible that the rule also applies to some plants, such as Rapicactus.

 The rule is named after nineteenth century German biologist Carl Bergmann, who described the pattern in 1847, although he was not the first to notice it.
 Bergmann's rule is most often applied to mammals and birds which are endotherms, but some researchers have also found evidence for the rule in studies of ectothermic species, such as the ant Leptothorax acervorum.
 While Bergmann's rule appears to hold true for many mammals and birds, there are exceptions.

 Larger-bodied animals tend to conform more closely to Bergmann's rule than smaller-bodied animals, at least up to certain latitudes.
 This perhaps reflects a reduced ability to avoid stressful environments, such as by burrowing.
 In addition to being a general pattern across space, Bergmann's rule has been reported in populations over historical and evolutionary time when exposed to varying thermal regimes.
 In particular, temporary, reversible dwarfing of mammals has been noted during two relatively brief upward excursions in temperature during the Paleogene: the Paleocene-Eocene thermal maximum and the Eocene Thermal Maximum 2.
+However, growing evidence suggests temporal shifts in size may be partly explained by shifts in the age structure of a population, reflecting a greater proportion of older (and larger) or younger (and smaller) individuals, suggesting that demographic effects should be considered in addition to climate when evaluating Bergmannian predictions.